CozyCopCod/Tangle-Town-Among-Us-Coustom-Map-Mod-/README.md

 this is one on then and my first ever perfect map and its a mini map fot only 5 - 7 but you can play upto 10 players!

-its only now available for among us version v2021.4.14 and supporter whith steam, epic games and itch.io versions of the game , only pc supported for now and android support not yet planed.
+its only now available for among us version v2021.4.14 and supported whith steam, epic games and itch.io versions of the game , only pc supported for now and android support not yet planed.

 there are some pics for a sneek peek of the map :-